In this Gardener's HQ guide, we'll explore cultivating Agapanthus plants in your garden, indoor spaces, and other settings.

 Agapanthus blue giant photograph by IrisDragon

-It is best to sow African Lilies and Lily of the Nile Plant seeds just below the soil surface (bulbs at a deoth of 5 cm), with a spacing of 45 to 60 cm after the last frost of spring.
+It is best to sow African Lilies and Lily of the Nile plant seeds just below the soil surface.
+Bury bulbs at a depth of 5 cm (2 inches).

-If first growing Agapanthus indoors then they should be sown in an area that is at a temperature of 15 to 21 degrees centigrade.
+If first growing Agapanthus indoors then they should be sown in an area that is at a temperature of 15 to 21°C (59 to 70°F).